-I am a scientist by training: Colorado State University BS in physical sciences and MIT SM in Nutritional Biochemistry; my academic background gives me both a research orientation and a comfort with quantitative thinking, but I understand deeply the value of the qualitative aspects of planning for arts and culture.
+I am a scientist by training: Colorado State University BS in physical sciences and MIT SM in Nutritional Biochemistry.
+My academic background gives me both a research orientation and a comfort with quantitative thinking, but I understand the value of the qualitative aspects of planning for arts and culture.

 I often provide a fresh take on ways to approach a project.
-I love design in all forms and have a collection of interesting stationery products.
+I am interested in design in all forms.

-I am Vice Chair of the Board of Directors of the Washington Place in Foundation in Honolulu, the home of the last Monarch of Hawaii, Queen Liliuokalani.
-It was the governor of Hawaii’s residence until the early 2000s when a new governors home was built allowing this historic property to be opened to the public, so Washington Place is in one sense a way to reconnect both residents and visitors with Native Hawaiian history, heritage and culture.
+I was most recently Vice Chair of the Board of Directors of the Washington Place Foundation in Honolulu, the home of the last Monarch of Hawai‘i, Queen Lili‘uokalani.
+It was the governor of Hawai‘i’s residence until the early 2000s when a new governor’s home was built, allowing this historic property to be opened to the public.
+Washington Place is in one sense a way to reconnect both residents and visitors with Native Hawaiian history, heritage and culture.

 I missed a lot of the popular culture that influenced my generation because I grew up on a remote ranch in the Rocky Mountains where there was no television, little radio and few telephones.

-In addition to my professional skills, I bring a certain self-awareness and sensitivity to my work.
+In addition to my professional skills, I bring self-awareness and sensitivity to my work.